Unfold (song)

-"Unfold" is a song by American record producer Porter Robinson and British singer-songwriter and producer Orlando Higginbottom, known professionally as Totally Enormous Extinct Dinosaurs.
+"Unfold" is a song by American record producer Porter Robinson and British singer-songwriter and producer Orlando Higginbottom, known professionally as TEED.
+(Note: TEED was known professionally as Totally Enormous Extinct Dinosaurs at the time of release.)
 It is the sixth and final single from Robinson's second album Nurture, released on April 22, 2021, one day before the rest of the album, by Mom + Pop Music.
 The song is the only listed collaboration on Nurture; (Note: Though they are not listed as collaborators on the songs, Robinson has stated that "Musician" features samples taken from an unreleased song he made in collaboration with Kero Kero Bonito, some instruments on "Wind Tempos" were performed by Masakatsu Takagi, and that the guitar part on "Look at the Sky" was performed by Yvette Young.
 Additionally, the Japan-only release of Nurture features a bonus track titled "Fullmoon Lullaby", a collaboration with Wednesday Campanella.)
 Robinson has stated that this was a contributing factor in making the song a callback to his debut album Worlds (2014).
 "Unfold" released to general critical acclaim.
 On May 19, 2021, a lyric video for the song was released.